Skip to content

 MSV surgery - your specialists for musculoskeletal injuries

-Sports enthusiasts know that injuries in the field of sport can not only be painful, but also frustrating.
-Whether amateur runner or professional athlete, no one is immune to injury.
-This is the moment when a sports orthopaedist comes into play – for all those who are looking for a quick return to an active, pain-free life.
+Sports enthusiasts know that sports-related injuries can be not only painful but also frustrating.
+Whether you’re a recreational runner or a professional athlete, no one is immune to injuries.
+That’s when a sports orthopedist comes into play— for all those who are looking for a quick return to an active, pain-free life.

 As a specialist in orthopaedics and traumatology with a specialization in trauma surgery and sports traumatology, I offer you modern treatment methods and comprehensive care for all musculoskeletal problems.
 In my practice in 1030 Vienna, my team and I take care of clarification, diagnostics, therapy and long-term regeneration.